 Out of 949 symbols put through Turtle Trading analysis, none both broke beyond the upper boundary of its 20-day price channel and has a bullish rating from Zacks Investment Research and so are disqualified from small-lot trades.

 Out of 238 potential earnings plays, four qualify for small-lot trades because they have a bullish Zacks rating and a positive Zacks Investment Research earnings surprise predictor.

-I shall do further analysis of the surviving symbols on Wednesday, March 26.
+I shall do further analysis of trades on Wednesday, July 27.

 Tim Bovee, Private Trader tracks the analysis and trades of a private trader for his own accounts.
 Nothing in this blog constitutes a recommendation to buy or sell stocks, options or any other financial instrument.
 The only purpose of this blog is to provide education and entertainment.